AkashSCIENTIST/FactorFinder/README.md

 # FactorFinder
-Finds optimum power factor of corresponding
+Finds optimum power factor of corresponding input in Regression